List of Soul Reapers in Bleach: Genryūsai Shigekuni Yamamoto

 Genryūsai Shigekuni Yamamoto (山本元柳斎 重國, Yamamoto Genryūsai Shigekuni) was the captain of Squad One and Head Captain of the Gotei Thirteen.
 He believed that laws must be upheld for the benefit of the community and despised those who broke them, but made an exception regarding Ichigo Kurosaki due to a debt owed to the former after he saves the Soul Society.
 Yamamoto founded the Soul Reaper Academy 1,000 years before the main Bleach storyline, where he personally instructed Shunsui Kyōraku and Jūshirō Ukitake whom he treated like sons.
 Yamamoto claimed that no Soul Reaper born in the last one thousand years is stronger than him, but he is eventually killed by Yhwach.

 His zanpakutō is Ryūjin Jakka (流刃若火), and it displays control over flame.
 The most powerful zanpakutō in Soul Society, the sheer power of its flame can disintegrate almost anything it is waved at.
 Its release command is "Reduce All Creation to Ash" (万象一切灰燼と為せ, Banshō issai kaijin to nase or "All things in the universe, Turn to ashes" in the English Dub).
 Ryūjin Jakkas bankai is Zanka no Tachi (残火の太刀).
 Upon release, all of the flames produced by Yamamoto become concentrated at the edge of the blade, which takes on the appearance of an ancient, scorched sword.
 Zanka no Tachis heat reaches temperatures of 15,000,000 degrees, creating flame-like reiatsu around him and rendering him untouchable.
 Merely activating it drains all the moisture in Soul Society.
 The Squad Ten captain, Tōshirō Hitsugaya, cannot release his sword—an ice-type zanpakutō—due to the heat radiated from Yamamoto's bankai.
 Its power is so great that it can destroy all of Soul Society and Yamamoto himself should it remain active for too long.

-He is voiced by Masaaki Tsukada in the original Japanese anime series and Binbin Takaoka in its direct sequel Thousand Year Blood War.
+Yamamoto is voiced by Masaaki Tsukada in the original Japanese anime series and Binbin Takaoka in its direct sequel Thousand Year Blood War.
 In the English dub, he is voiced by Neil Kaplan.